 About a decade afterwards, the sorcerer Taboo planned to change his son Algon into a superhuman warrior using the Spell of Changes contained in the Darkhold.
 Thus, the pair journeyed to Castle Russoff in Transylvania to make use of the book.
 Through means of black magic, Taboo drove from the castle its occupant, Baron Gregory Russoff, the son of Gregor.
 After locating the original Darkhold in the castle’s library, Taboo prepared Algon for his transformation and began to recite the spell.
 However, Gregory Russoff had rounded up a mob of villagers to retake the castle.
 They succeeded in smashing down the door and storming the chamber where Taboo was at work.
 Encumbered by Algon’s now-comatose body, Taboo barely managed to escape capture.
 Picking through the ransacked room, Gregory Russoff found the Darkhold and became intrigued by it.
 He began to study the ancient tome, and soon succumbed to its evil power.
 Like his father before him, Gregory’s reading of the text triggered his familial curse and transformed him into a werewolf.
 A few years later, Gregory was shot by a mob of villagers using silver bullets and killed.
 The Darkhold was then shipped to his widow, Laura, who had moved to the United States, and put into storage along with most of his other possessions.

 Some fifteen years later, Laura Russoff’s second husband sold the Russoff estate, including the original Darkhold, to an American named Miles Blackgar.
 Gregory’s son Jacob, known in America as Jack Russell, had inherited his father’s lycanthropic curse and stole the Darkhold back, believing it contained a spell for curing him.
-Jack Russell then lent the Darkhold to Father Ramon Joquez, a priest, in the hope that he could find and decipher this spell.
+Jack Russell then lent the Darkhold to Father Ramon Joquez, a Catholic priest, in the hope that he could find and decipher this spell.
 But due to weaknesses in Joquez’s religious faith, he became possessed by the spirit of Ælfric, which had been trapped within the Darkhold. Ælfric was defeated by the Jack Russell werewolf, and Joquez, mortally wounded in the battle, died.
 Afterwards, Russell was unable to find the Darkhold and assumed it had been destroyed.

 Some months after, Jack Russell and his girlfriend Topaz traveled to Transylvania, where they discovered the Russoff Diary.
 However, Dracula stole the diary from them, only to have it taken from him in turn by the vampire hunter Rachel van Helsing.
 Dracula recovered the book, which he called the Second Book of Sins, but threw it into the snows of a remote peak in the Alps, believing no one would ever find it.